-If you’re considering implementing software-defined WAN (SD-WAN) in your business, you'll want to make sure it's the right move.
+If you're considering implementing a software defined wide area network (SD-WAN) into your business, you'll want to make sure it's the right move.
 Assessing whether or not your customers really need SD-WAN is an important step.

-1. Do you plan to increase the number of cloud apps or services you use?
+1. Do you plan to increase the number of cloud applications or services you use?

-Increasing cloud-based apps will impact traffic patterns.
-SD-WAN can securely direct a portion of your traffic from the branch to go straight to the cloud via public internet links, giving a better user experience if you don’t have many resource-hungry apps at the branch.
+Increasing cloud applications will impact network traffic patterns.
+SD WAN architecture can securely direct a portion of your traffic from the branch to go straight to the cloud via public internet links.
+This delivers a better user experience if you don't have many resource-hungry apps at the branch.

 However, SD-WAN may not be ideal for the following reasons: